Sami6053/Discord-Tatsu-Dark-Theme/README.md

-# Dark Matter
+# Dark Tatsu
-A cold, dark & frosty theme.
+A dark & neon theme.
 > This is a remake of the original Dark Matter theme by [cosmicsalad](http://github.com/cosmicsalad/) (AKA Hammock).

 ![Preview](https://i.imgur.com/xSG96qa.png)